research-software-directory/documentation/docs/sign-in.md

 If you sign in to the RSD for the first time, the identify provider may ask you permission to share information with the RSD.

-### Signing in with SURFConext
+### Signing in with SURFconext

-[SurfConext](https://www.surf.nl/en/surfconext-global-access-with-1-set-of-credentials) is an identity provider for Dutch research and education institutions.
+[SURFconext](https://www.surf.nl/en/surfconext-global-access-with-1-set-of-credentials) is an identity provider for Dutch research and education institutions.
 It can be used by employees of these organisations to sign in to the RSD using their institute credentials.
 Before they can do so, however, an organisation __must enable the RSD service__ in their
 SURFconext dashboard.

 ::: tip
-You can check [here](https://dashboard.surfconext.nl/apps/9514/oidc10_rp/about) if your organisation has enabled the RSD service in SURFConext.
+You can check [here](https://dashboard.surfconext.nl/apps/9514/oidc10_rp/about) if your organisation has enabled the RSD service in SURFconext.
 :::

-To sign in using SURFConext, go to the "sign in" button at the top right corner of the page and select the __SURFConext__ identity provider.
+To sign in using SURFconext, go to the "sign in" button at the top right corner of the page and select the __SURFconext__ identity provider.
 Next, select the appropriate organisation and then enter your credentials in the organisation specific sign in page that follows.

 ### Signing in with ORCID